 Working with Keyword View – QTP Training Tutorial 2

-This is a tutorial #2 in our QTP Training article series.
-Check out the first QTP tutorial in this training series here: Introduction to QuickTest Professional (QTP)
+This is the tutorial #2 in our QTP Training article series.

 Let’s start.